 Add the Flag to Your Planters

 One way to add a little bit of patriotic art to your garden is to add it to your planters.
 Planters are generally the first thing that people decorate as they can be quite bland without any color.
 You can either use paint to decorate these planters or make planters out of household objects.
 If you have some old fencing posts, a wheelbarrow, or a basket, you can construct a planter out of it and add either red, white, and blue paint or cloth around it.
-Then, add some small American flags in the soil of your planter to finish it off.
+Then, add some small American flags or find some flagpoles for sale, to your planter to finish it off.
 No one will ever ask you if your backyard is patriotic enough.

 Your garden is an expression of you, so be sure that it accurately reflects how you feel.
 If you’re feeling patriotic or want to show some support for your country, let it all out in your very own patriotic garden.